bedirhangull/fterm/README.md

 ## Usage

 ```
-Fastexec is a CLI tool for managing shortcuts.
+fTerm is a CLI tool for managing shortcuts.

 Usage:
   fterm [command] [flags]